 Learning outcomes of the course unit

-Students have to know the general characteristics and pathogenic factors of bacteria and mycetes.
+Students have to know general characteristics of the pathogenic factors related to microorganisms and viruses.
 In addition, they must be able to apply this knowledge in the workplace.

 Basic knowledge of biology, biochemistry and physiology are suitable to understand the course topics successfully.